How to Deploy Cloud Functions with Node.js

 }

-How to Test Cloud Function in local
+How to Test Cloud Function Locally

-file's script section and run the npm run start
+Add the following section to the package.json file's script section and run npm run start.

 "scripts": {